ics637/ics637-project-limkhaiin/README.md

 The Challenge focuses on addressing a challenging automatic prediction problem that holds societal and medical significance, specifically the detection of Alzheimer's Dementia (AD).
 The objective of this task is to diagnose individuals based on their spontaneous speech.
 To facilitate this, two distinct groups of audio sets are provided: control and dementia.

 ## Result
-The result shows that the Wav2vec model achieved 80% training auroc and 70 validation auroc scores.
+The result shows that the Wav2vec model achieved 80% training auroc and 70% validation auroc scores.
 Note that the Wav2vec model was firstly trained with a learning rate 1e-7 for 2-3 epochs and later trained with le-5.
 Yamnet model achieved 80% training accuracy and 68% validation accuracy.
 For the test scores, Wav2vec achieved 68% auroc scores and the Yamnet model only achieved 50% accuracy.

 # Cross-validation
-I perform cross-validation on the Wav2vec model to tune the some learning rates.
+I perform cross-validation on the Wav2vec model to tune the learning rate in the first model.